Games & Quizzes

 /ˈspeSHəltē/

-Having a particular role or function.
-The specific area of your field.
+Having a particular role or function. pursuit, area of study, or skill.

 /THro͞o/